aesthetic0001/2Lazy2Flip/docs/howto.md

 Extract the downloaded <em>.zip</em> anywhere you like.

+For more info on how to extract .zip files, click [me (Windows)](https://www.cedarville.edu/insights/computer-help/post/how-to-extract-files-from-a-zipped-compressed-folder) or [me(MacOS)](https://www.businessinsider.com/how-to-unzip-files-on-mac#:~:text=To%20unzip%20zipped%20files%20on,zipped%20folder%20on%20your%20desktop.)

 <h2 align="center">3.
 Configure the project</h2>

 Head into the extracted folder and open the `config.json` file, JSON stands for `JavaScript Object Notation` and the program will error out if it doesn't follow a set of rules.
 But you should be fine if you don't change it a lot.